cloudflare/workers-docs/README.md

 ## Publishing

-To publish to staging:
+To publish to developement environment (which is protected by access at dev.bigfluffycloudflare.com/workers) run:

 ```
-npm run publish staging
+npm run publish dev
 ```

 # Releasing